yqiaorong/Dream_Viewer/project_directory/github_code/README.md

 # Running the analysis:

-The files ended with '_func.py' have no need to be run.
+The files ended with '_func.py' have no needs to be run.

 ## 01_eeg_preprocessing